507cardoze/node-js-typescript-serverless-pragma-examples/http-lambda-example/README.md

 **Logical Separation:**
 Your separation of handlers, controllers, and services into distinct folders promotes maintainability.

-**Potential for Redundancy:**
-If some code within shared is only used by a single Lambda, it might lead to unnecessary duplication.

 **Granular shared Folder Structure:**
 Consider creating subfolders within shared to categorize shared code based on functionality (e.g., `shared/database`, `shared/utils`).
 This enhances organization and reusability.
-Lambda-Specific Code Placement:

 If code within shared is truly specific to a single Lambda, it might be better to move it directly into that Lambda's folder (e.g., `src/handlers/myLambdaHandler/myLambdaService.ts`).
 This reduces redundancy and keeps related code together.
-Clear Documentation:

 ## Here are some key benefits when advocating for this folder structure and documentation approach for your Node.js serverless Lambda codebase in AWS with TypeScript: